vandermark1977/Slowstart-Panasonic-Aquarea-Heatpump/README.md

 ## Prerequisites
 1. Script works in combination with the [Domoticz HeishamonMQTT plugin](https://github.com/MarFanNL/HeishamonMQTT/tree/main) and the [Heishamon PCB board](https://www.tindie.com/stores/thehognl/)
-2. The script only functions when you have set up the Pana heatpump with a heat compensation curve for the Target Water Temperature Control.
+2. The script only functions when you have set up the Pana heatpump with a heat compensation curve whcih controls the Outlet Water Temperature.
 3. Because of the script, the normal T-shift no longer works.
 The script has a work-around to provide a working T-Shift.
 In Domoticz you need to make a new device: Thermostat|Setpoint.
 In the script you need to fill in the IDX of this device in line 32
 4. To provide a minimum time of 1 minute between the T-shifts caused by the script a dummy On/Off switch is needed.
 Make a new On/Off switch and in the script fill in the IDX in line 31.